12. Data frames#

 Only from help("subset")

 In our course, we pay attention to developing transferable skills.
-Assuming that R is not the only language we are going to learn during our long and happy lives, it is much more likely that in the next environment, we will be writing something more of the more basic form instead:
+We believe that R is not the only language we will learn during our long and happy lives.
+It is much more likely that in the next environment, we will become used to writing something of the more basic form:

 -between(names(iris), "Sepal.Width", "Petal.Width")]